colyseus/schema/README.md

   - Both encoder (server) and decoder (client) must have same schema definition.
   - The order of the fields must be the same.
 - Avoid manipulating indexes of an array.
 This result in at least `2` extra bytes for each index change. **Example:** If you have an array of 20 items, and remove the first item (through `shift()`) this means `38` extra bytes to be serialized.
-- Avoid moving keys of maps.
-As of arrays, it adds `2` extra bytes per key move.

 ## Decoding / Listening for changes